snok/drf-openapi-tester/README.md

 - `is_camel_case`
 - `is_kebab_case`

-You can of course pass your own custom case tester.
+You can use one of these, or your own.

 ### ignore_case

-List of keys to ignore when testing key casing.
+List of keys to ignore when testing key case.
 This setting only applies when case_tester is not `None`.

 ### validators